Investing

 When it comes to investing, these are common emotions you experience from receiving financial gains.
 You took the time to set up a budget, save, and invest; now, it’s paying off and it’s exciting!

-However, not all financial gains are the same.
-They’re different and can get broken down into two main types; realized and unrealized gains.
+However, it’s important to realize that not all financial gains are the same.
+In fact, there are differences and can get broken down into two main types; realized and unrealized gains.

 Understanding the difference between these two allows you to make smarter decisions.
 Ones that not only can reduce your tax burden but also allow you to create wealth and achieve your financial goals, faster!